-following https://s3-us-See the example: west-2.amazonaws.com/oerfiles/technical+writing/ $\label{projection+Analysis+Timeline+with+Gantt+Chart.} Example + Memo + Projection + Analysis + Timeline + with + Gantt + Chart.$ doc
+following example: See the https://s3-uswest-2.amazonaws.com/oerfiles/technical+writing/ Example+Memo+Projection+Analysis+Timeline+with+Gantt+Chart. doc

 Summary of scenario.
 10 out of 100 Content: The Projection Analysis defines at least 4 major factors.
 Each factor is worth 5 points each.
 20 out of 100 Content: Format includes 4 sections Introduction, Analysis of Findings, Considerations, and Limitations, which is presented in an easily accessed technical format.
 See and follow the example.
 30 out of 100 Gantt Chart illustrates 4 major factors and corresponding dates.
 30 out of 100 Language, punctuation, and sentence structure.
 10 out of 100